View on GitHub

 }'

-Prefer Continuous Systems to Jobs
+Prefer Continuous Services to Jobs

-When possible, prefer services that run continuously over Jobs and CronJobs.
+Prefer services that run continuously over Jobs and CronJobs.

 Services with internal cron-like tasks must: